csahut/blindstore-demo-docker/README.md

 ## Run the demo

-Run and attach to the container, run the event monitor, the server, then the client:
+Run the container, run the event monitor, the server, then the client:

     sudo docker run -ti csahut/blindstore-demo-docker:v0.1 /bin/bash
     cd /root/blindstore-demo/bsmon/